kestra-io/docs/content/blogs/YYYY-MM-DD-what-is-an-orchestrator.md

 > - `python python_test.py` executes the Python script.

 When you've done, click on **Execute** and, in the logs section, you'll see the results:

 ![results.png]()

-Finally, if yuou want to improve the workflow even more, you could add a [trigger](../docs/03.tutorial/04.triggers.md) that, for example, downloads the data every hour.
-In this case, you only need to modify the YAML and add a scheduling trigger like so:
+Finally, if you want to improve the workflow even more, you could add a [trigger](../docs/03.tutorial/04.triggers.md) that, for example, downloads the data every hour, so that your data are alwayd updated.
+In this case, you only need to modify the YAML and add a scheduling trigger, using crontab expressions, like so:

 ```yaml
 id: python_test